 date

-Show current date (DD/MM/YY format)
+Show the current date (DD/MM/YY format)

 time

-Show current time (HH:MM:SS format, UTC)
+Show current time (HH:MM:SS format, with timezone)

 File Operations